tijlleenders/ZinZen-user-talk/_posts/2022-02-04-Autofinancing.md

 Meanwhile I was trying to code up a working version of the app without the skills necessary to do so.
 Blood, sweat and tears are not moving the needle.

 The solution:
-We can get a lot more done with me working as a freelance architect.
-I use the income from that job to finance real developers in countries where wages are comparatively lower.
+We can get a lot more done with everyone working their strengths: me as a freelance architect and Mallika and Wilfried as professional developers.

 ## A warm welcome and good luck to Mallika and Wilfried!
 <br />